juztamau5/retro3/support/doc/dependencies.md

 :warning: **Warning**: dependencies guide is maintained by the community.
 Some parts may be outdated! :warning:

-Main dependencies version supported by PeerTube:
+Main dependencies version supported by retro3:

  * `node` >=18.x
  * `yarn` >=1.x